monolife1874/PrettyScreenShot/README.md

 When saving an image, you can save both the entire image and the current view image, which means you can take a screenshot above it.
 When you drag and drop a screenshot window, the background update is still visible, which was also my initial goal for this project.

+This project is still ongoing, and a lot of work needs to be done, including but not limited to drawing functions, interface beautification, and more interactive functions that you can think of.